 I think for a lot of people, this table would be just fine, possibly even great.
 But based on my personal experience, the lack of adjustment angles is deal-breaker.
 It just depends on what you want out of this table.
 I think this table is on the verge of having so much going for it.

 If you are really interested in the heat and massage function and are not concerned with the other lacking features, then, by all means, go for it.
-For alternatives, you might want to take a look at my post, Best Inversion Tables for Back Pain.
+For more great inversion table alternatives, you might want to take a look at this post.

 - Ergonomically designed 4 inch memory-style foam backrest with contour fit for extra comfort and support

 - Removable, remote controlled multifunction therapeutic full back heat and vibrating massage pad